 This segment clarifies how to retrieve, view and print reports from FACES.NET.
-FACES.NET generates several types of reports: Management, On-line, Dynamic Data Exchange (DDE) and Template reports.
+FACES.NET generates several types of reports: On-line, Dynamic Data Exchange (DDE) and Template.
+In addition, Management reports are generated from FACES.NET data.

 In order for the information in the reports to be meaningful, information in the system must be accurate and up-to-date.
 It is the worker's responsibility to enter detailed, up-to-date, and complete information into the FACES.NET system.
 Most functions in FACES.NET, Intake/Investigation, Case, Provider/Directory, Training, and Personnel, involve entering data that can be summarized in reports.